EliaGuarnieri/ansible/README.md

-# install dev environment for new computer
+# Install dev environment for new computer

 ### Install sudo and git if needed